 First, observe what is happening and ask yourself whether the present hallucination is really a problem for the person experiencing it or for yourself.

 Are they upset?
 Are they likely to do something dangerous?
 Is something causing them to become frightened?

-If their behavior is not dangerous, then it’s possible there’s absolutely no reason to intervene at all.
+If their behavior is not dangerous, then it is possible there is absolutely no reason to intervene at all.
 If they are emotional, there are a few things you can do to help diffuse the situation.

 Remain calm and offer reassuring words and a comforting touch.
 Don’t argue with the person about what they see or hear.
 It is entirely real to them and there is little point in trying to convince them otherwise.

 Maintain a peaceful atmosphere throughout your interaction and be supportive.
 Say things like "Don’t worry.
 I’ll protect you.
 I’m here."